Bedtime Routines: Getting Kids to Bed Without the Stress

 What is bedtime like in your house?
 Does your child go to bed calmly and agreeably?
 Or is every night a prolonged battle of the wills?

-Kids come up with endlessly inventive reasons why they shouldn't go to bed.
+Kids come up with endless inventive reasons why they shouldn't go to bed.
 Some turn on the charm; others turn on the tears.
 Either way, how do you put an end to your little procrastinator's delaying tactics?

 According to experts, the best way to break the cycle is to create a reassuring nightly routine.
 When it comes to getting kids to go to sleep willingly, nothing is more powerful than simple bedtime rituals.